 The more appropriate local data more accurately reflects local environmental conditions in relation to the estimated increase in population (threatened species habitat amount) that can be expected in response to the proposed management actions (compared to the data in the approved databases).
-This is because the default management actions and their associated management responses in the default database (Threatened Species Profile Database) do not reflect the magnitude of the positive changes to threatened species habitat from restoration of native grassy groundcover and strategic grazing (for details see Table 1).
+This is because the default management actions and their associated management responses in the default database (Threatened Species Profile Database) do not reflect the magnitude of the positive changes to threatened species habitat from restoration of native grassy groundcover, strategic grazing and thinning thick Coolibah/Blackbox stems back to benchmark (where required) (for details see Table 1).

 Prior to this use of more appropriate local data, the determination was the proposed clearing did not improve or maintain environmental outcomes.
 This result was because the percentage increases in populations of the threatened species (see Table 1 for relevant species) in the Threatened Species Profile Database did not account for the substantially increased percent responses in their populations with the enhanced management actions and the resulting substantially increased habitat on the offset areas.
-That is restoration of native grassy groundcover as an activity within Supplementary Planting and maintaining minimum groundcover percentages in all seasons within strategic grazing.
+That is, restoration of native grassy groundcover and thinning thick Coolibah/Blackbox stems as an activity within Supplementary Planting and maintaining minimum groundcover percentages in all seasons within strategic grazing.